paluh/et-cetera/README.md

 # et-cetera

-Experimental parsers/serializers for some *nix system and services configuration files.
+Experimental parsers/serializers for some *nix system and services configuration files written in haskell.

 Really early stage...